pytorch-labs/torchfix/README.md

 Add `--fix` parameter to try to autofix some of the issues (the files will be overwritten!)
 To see some additional debug info, add `--show-stderr` parameter.

+> [!CAUTION]
-Please keep in mind that autofix is a best-effort mechanism.
+> Please keep in mind that autofix is a best-effort mechanism.
 Given the dynamic nature of Python, and especially the beta version status of TorchFix, it's very difficult to have certainty when making changes to code, even for the seemingly trivial fixes.